 Naturalization refers to the process in which a person not born in the United States voluntarily becomes a U.S. citizen.
 For foreign-born persons, naturalization is the most common way to become a U.S. citizen.
 Before an individual can apply for U.S. citizenship through naturalization, the applicant must meet several requirements.

-Eligibility to Become a U.S. Citizen
+Eligible to Become a U.S. Citizen

 Many lawful permanent residents are eligible to become a U.S. citizen and don’t even realize it.
 In fact, an estimated seven million green card holders are eligible right now.
 You may be eligible to apply for U.S. citizenship through naturalization if you: